febael/ewallet-2/README.md

 * System keeps _Accounts_ and _Transfers_ in separate stores.
 You can check their corresponding classes.
 * An executable fatjar for running whole system by simply copying file and run.

+### Why Guice?
+A lightweight dependency injector just for the purpose.
+I like it.

 ### Why Pippo?
 I wanted a light JVM web framework easily configurable (supporting pluggable web servers).
 Pippo looks like a fit.